 There was an official Welcome Briefing where we were introduced to the officers of the Baldur and given a brief explanation of life onboard for the next 2 weeks.

 Every evening, we could choose to have dinner in two different locations: in the main dining room, or in the more casual and much smaller Aquavit Terrace.
-Both locations served the same food, it was simply a matter of how we felt, which place we chose to dine at.
+Both locations offered the same menu, it was simply a matter of how we felt, which place we chose to dine at.
 The first evening we chose to eat in the main dining room.
 It was festive and fun and we sat at a table for 6 that began lifelong friendships.

 After dinner, we headed up to the lounge for music and dancing.
 It was a long day for most of us, but the duo playing music was lively and there was a great group of our fellow passengers having a good time.
 And we were no different.
 This was the perfect way to end our first day of our Viking Grand European Tour!
 The Viking Baldur departed Amsterdam at 11:30 PM and we were on our way officially!